MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.rst

 Supported devices
 -----------------

-Please click `here <cli_supported_devices.md>`__ for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.
+Please click :doc:`here <cli_supported_devices>` for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 For a hands-on tour of the CLI service module from within your browser, please try our `playground <http://46.229.232.136:7777/>`__